Steele dossier: Post-election events

-After delivering his 16 reports to McCain, Steele received more information and composed the two-page "December memo", dated December 13.
+Steele later composed the two-page "December memo."
 It mostly contained allegations against Trump's personal attorney, Michael Cohen, that Cohen later denied.
 In an April 2017 court filing, Steele revealed previously unreported information that he had given a copy of his last report to a "senior UK government national security official acting in his official capacity, on a confidential basis in hard copy form", because it "had implications for the national security of the US and the UK".

 Both Simpson and Steele have denied providing the dossier to BuzzFeed.
 Unsealed documents from the discovery process in Russian entrepreneur Aleksej Gubarev's defamation lawsuit revealed that David Kramer, an associate of John McCain, gave the dossier to BuzzFeed "in December 2016, weeks after the election", in what Fritsch has called an "ill-advised" Hail Mary pass.
 Ben Smith, editor of BuzzFeed has described how they got the dossier:

 On December 29, the Republican foreign-policy expert David Kramer invited Ken [Bensinger] to his office at the McCain Institute.
 He then did something careful Washington insiders do: He left Ken alone in the room with the document for 20 minutes, without, in Ken's view, giving clear instructions about whether he could make a copy.
 Ken took a picture of every page.
 (Kramer later denied that he'd allowed Ken to copy it ...)

-It was never Steele's intention that the dossier be public because it was unfinished raw intelligence and could have "compromised sources and methods".
-Steele was also worried about the safety of his source network, and he expressed concern that if Trump won the election, the new FBI director, and other agency heads appointed by Trump, might be more loyal to Trump "and could decide to take action against Steele and his source network".
+Steele never intended the dossier become public, because it contained unfinished raw intelligence and could have "compromised sources and methods".
+Steele also worried about the safety of his sources, and expressed concern that if Trump took office, the new agency heads appointed by Trump might be more loyal to him "and could decide to take action against Steele and his source network".